 I still believe the American diet is atrocious– Dr. Price only reinforced this.
 Regarding veganism, I’m not the only one who apostatized.
 Although I still believe– fervently– that most anyone would better off only eating small amounts of meat, and only doing so a few times per week, there are plenty of animal products we need almost daily (when I was vegan, I conversed with an older, distant relative about it.
 He said at one point, “Well… every time I go to Wild Oats [defunct health food supermarket chain], everybody who works there looks unhappy and SICK.”
 I could only agree with him.), though I do still think that in cases of acute or chronic Diseases of Affluence, some extended period of hard veganism may be very renewing.
 The ethical reasons for not eating animal products or using them in any way still completely stand, of course.
 It’s thought by many vegetarians and vegans that it is hypocritical to eat whatever you would not be willing to kill yourself, but I don’t believe this.
 Specialization of labor is perfectly normal, sensible and efficient, and there are many jobs I would never (ever) want to do, yet I would happily continue enjoying the product or service in question.

-My body feels pleasure when eating animal products– like feta, honey, chicken– but I do feel empathy and sadness about where it all comes from.
-Anyone who doesn’t is a brute.
-It’s a simple unfortunate fact of life.
+My body feels pleasure when eating animal products, but I do feel empathy and sadness about where it all comes from.
+I want to be a stronger, better person and consume animal products as little as possible.